 If you’re interested in buying a metal coffee filter for the Hario V60, you can check out the following filter; you can click down below:

 - COMPATIBLE WITH MOST COFFEE MAKERS - Our pour over coffee filter is designed to fit Chemex coffee makers (6, 8, 10 cup) and Hario V60 02 and 03 drippers, as well as most standard coffee drippers.

-- EASY CLEANING OPERATION - After use, simply empty your coffee grounds and rinse your copper tone coffee filter under warm running water.
+- EASY CLEANING - After use, simply empty your coffee grounds and rinse your stainless steel coffee filter under warm running water.
 We also recommend descaling your pour over filter every 2-3 weeks by soaking it in a solution of distilled vinegar and warm water.
 Made from high quality stainless steel, this filter will last a lifetime.

 Pour over kettle